-As used in the Convention Center Financing Act [5-13-1 NMSA 1978]:
+As used in the Convention Center Financing Act:

-A. "additional municipality" means an incorporated municipality, not a qualified municipality, that is authorized to impose convention center fees pursuant to the Convention Center Financing Act;

-B. "convention center fee" means the fee imposed by a local government entity pursuant the Convention Center Financing Act on vendees for the use of lodging facilities;

-C. "local governmental entity" means a qualified municipality, a county or an additional municipality authorized by the Convention Center Financing Act to impose convention center fees;

-D. "lodging facility" means a hotel, motel or motor hotel, a bed and breakfast facility, an inn, a resort or other facility offering rooms for payment of rent or other consideration;
+- A. "convention center" includes a civic center or convention center that includes space for rent by the public for the primary purpose of increasing tourism; - B. "convention center fee" means the fee imposed by a local governmental entity pursuant to the Convention Center Financing Act on vendees for the use of lodging facilities: - C. "local governmental entity" means a qualified municipality or a county authorized by the Convention Center Financing Act to impose convention center fees; - D. "lodging facility" means a hotel, motel or motor hotel, a bed and breakfast facility, an inn, a resort or other facility offering rooms for payment of rent or other consideration; - E. "qualified municipality" means an incorporated municipality or an H class county;

-E. "qualified municipality" means an incorporated municipality that has a population of more than seventy thousand but less than one hundred thousand according to the 2000 federal decennial census located in a class A county;

-F. "room" means a unit of a lodging facility, such as a hotel room;

-G. "vendee" means a person who rents or pays consideration to a vendor for use of a room; and

-H. "vendor" means a person or his agent who furnishes rooms for occupancy for consideration.
+- F. "room" means a unit of a lodging facility, such as a hotel room; - G. "vendee" means a person who rents or pays consideration to a vendor for use of a room; and - H. "vendor" means a person or the person's agent who furnishes rooms for occupancy for consideration.